smatechnologies/opconmft-docs/docs/trouble-shooting.md

 support Rest-API requests to the OpCon MFT Agent.
 It also includes the routines that generate the various steps from the OpCon task definitions which are passed to the OpCon MFT Agent.

-## SMANetcom AgentProxy Framework
+## SMANetCom AgentProxy Framework
 The AgentProxy framework is part of SMANetCom and is responsible for passing requests to the Associated AgentProxy.

-SMANetcom retrieves the TX1 and TX2 messages from the MSGS_TO_SAM table and checks to see if these messages are for AgentProxies.
+SMANetCom retrieves the TX1 and TX2 messages from the MSGS_TO_SAM table and checks to see if these messages are for AgentProxies.
 If the messages are for AgentProxies, the AgentProxy framework delivers the messages to the associated AgentProxy.
 Returned messages are placed in the MSGS_TO_SAM table by the AgentProxy framework.